 Ability to create and edit multiple file formats and GRASS vector layers

-Georeferencer plugin to geocode images
+Georeferencer tool to geocode vectors and images

 GPS tools to import and export GPX format, and convert other GPS formats to GPX or down/upload directly to a GPS unit (on Linux, usb: has been added to list of GPS devices)